ffhibnese/ffhibnese.github.io/index.md

     <td width="100%">
       <h2>Project Experimence</h2>
       <li>2019-2020  WeChat applet development project for campus market trading.</li>
-      <p>As the team leader, he is mainly responsible for the front-end development and interface building of WeChat applet.</p>
+      <p>As the team leader, he is mainly responsible for the front-end development and interface building of the WeChat applet.</p>
       <li>2021.12-2022.8  The federated learning project cooperated by ICES Lab and China Unicom Payment Corporation.</li>
-      <p>In the early stage, he was responsible for the research and learning of homomorphic encryption algorithm and the research of federated learning algorithms such as logical regression under semi-homomorphic encryption.
+      <p>In the early stage, he was responsible for the research and learning of homomorphic encryption algorithms and the research of federated learning algorithms such as logical regression under semi-homomorphic encryption.
 In the middle stage, he is responsible for the deployment of the stand-alone FATE framework and the operation and implementation of the FATE federated learning algorithm.
-In the later stage, he is responsible for cross-version transplant of  vertical federated model merge , and writing the report for final check.He has done experiments and written technical documents for many times, which have been highly praised by teachers.</p>
+In the later stage, he is responsible for the cross-version transplant of  vertical federated model merge, and writing the report for final check.
+He has done experiments and written technical documents many times, which have been highly praised by teachers.</p>
       <li>2022.3-2022.7   Internship in the ITML lab of Tsinghua University. </li>
-      <p>He mainly study federated/distributed gradient compression algorithm and gradient based leak attack.
-So far, he have read more than 20 papers, reproduced a number of experiments, and written nearly 40 pages of reports.
-During this period, he assist his fellow to finish an article and contribute it to INFOCOM.</p>
+      <p>He mainly studies federated/distributed gradient compression algorithms and gradient-based leakage attacks.
+So far, he has read more than 20 papers, reproduced a number of experiments, and written nearly 40 pages of reports.
+During this period, he assists his fellow to finish an article and contribute it to INFOCOM.</p>
     </td>
   </tr>
 </table>